 Let’s say you have a big following in Brazil, and you are located in Europe.
 You should then pitch to news outlets in Brazil showing them that you are hot in this area and that they should write about you.

-You can use SoundCharts or ChartMetric to get some nice visuals that you can insert into your EPK.
+Also use SoundCharts or ChartMetric to get some nice visuals that you can insert into your EPK.
 By showing your audience and social stats you are making it easier for press/playlist curators and radio to place you.

 You can also include some deeper stats like follower growth and engagement rate on different channels.
 Follower growth is how much your fanbase is growing week by week, and the engagement rate is how engaged your followers are in the content you share on the platform.